 Find a Lawyer to Help you Fight the Charge

 Contact an experienced OVI defense lawyer as soon as you can and follow his or her advice for the days and weeks that follow.
 Your lawyer can help you obtain evidence that can be used in court to fight the charge.

 If the citation says you need to appear in court on a specific day, you will need to be in court that day.
 Take a day off work and arrange transportation to the courthouse.

 The ALS paperwork will tell you how long your license is suspended and what you must do to have it reinstated once the suspension period is over.
 Your license could be suspended for anywhere from 90 days to five years, depending on the circumstances of your case.
 Your lawyer can potentially help you obtain a limited driver’s license you can use for work-related purposes.

 Prepare for Court

 Your lawyer will help you prepare for court by preparing your case and making use of the available evidence.
 You, too, need to prepare for court.
 Take time to educate yourself about Ohio’s OVI law so you can understand all the concepts discussed during your hearing.
 Find out about the rules for the specific courthouse where your case will be heard and when your court date arrives, abide by those rules.
 Make sure you arrive in a clean, conservative outfit that will make a good impression on the court.
-Your lawyer will coach you on how to interact with the court to avoid incriminating yourself without making yourself look combative or uncooperative.
+Your lawyers will coach you on how to interact with the court to avoid incriminating yourself without making yourself look combative or uncooperative.